-2.5.1 Recommendation: Amend state law to clearly prohibit the use of arrest or detention in response to minors engaged in commercial sex.

-Policy Goal 2.6 State law prohibits the criminalization of child sex trafficking victims for status offenses, and misdemeanor and non-violent felony offenses committed as a result of their trafficking victimization.
+- 2.5.1 Recommendation: Strengthen existing law to expressly prohibit the criminalization of any person under 18 years of age, regardless of whether the minor is identified as a victim of child sex trafficking, and establish a services-referral protocol in response to minors engaged in commercial sex.
+(See Issue Brief 2.5.) - Policy Goal 2.6 State law prohibits the criminalization of child sex trafficking victims for status offenses, and misdemeanor and non-violent felony offenses committed as a result of their trafficking victimization.